Beisfjord massacre: Background

 The involvement of the Norwegian Public Roads Administration was revealed in a 2014 Dagsavisen article: "The camps were built by the Public Roads Administration."
 Furthermore, that the road work was led by the Public Roads Administration, "was more the rule, rather than the exception," and the agency's "employees were facilitators and witnesses—not executioners".
 In November 1941 blueprints and descriptions for the construction of the prison camps were sent from the Directorate of Public Roads.
 Furthermore, in the "early stage, we only know of one small protest: the [agency] refused to feed the prisoners.
 This was done by a lie": The agency claimed that it was not common for the agency to feed their road workers.
-Furthermore, Anders Fagerbakk's dissertation says that Helgoland veikontor—a local office of the agency—sent a letter of complaint to Directorate of Public Roads, a few days after Yugoslavians were put to work on road construction: The engineer in charge reported that "Norwegian road workers became restless and nervous, as a result of working with the Yugoslavians.
-The Yugoslavians were being fed starvation rations, and they lacked [enough] clothing".
-In later reporting from the village Karasjok, the description "skin and bones" was used about Yugoslavian prisoners constructing roads.
+Furthermore, Anders Fagerbakk's dissertation says that Helgeland veikontor—a local office of the agency—sent a letter of complaint to Directorate of Public Roads, a few days after Yugoslavs were put to work on road construction: The engineer in charge reported that "Norwegian road workers became restless and nervous, as a result of working with the Yugoslavs.
+The Yugoslavs were being fed starvation rations, and they lacked [enough] clothing".
+In later reporting from the village of Karasjok, the description "skin and bones" was used about Yugoslavian prisoners constructing roads.
 Furthermore, "after the war, everyone in the Public Roads Administration denied involvement with the Yugoslavian prisoners."
 Reactions to the involvement of the agency, include (in 2014) "Still, no one has asked: Could they have stopped the mass murders?"

 "That the Public Roads Administration were early out to accept the use POWs on the agency's construction projects, opened for others—such as the State Railways—to flag their interest for this controversial manpower", according to a 2015 Klassekampen article.